philips-software/terraform-provider-hsdp/docs/guides/functions.md

 ## Configuring the backend

-The execution plane is pluggable but at this time we only support  the `siderite` backend type which utilizes the HSDP Iron services.
+The execution plane is pluggable but at this time we  support  the `siderite` backend type which utilizes the HSDP Iron services.
 The `siderite` backend should be provisioned using the [siderite-backend](https://registry.terraform.io/modules/philips-labs/siderite-backend/cloudfoundry/latest) terraform module.
 Example: